 As part of evaluating its long term incentive program for 2015, the Compensation Committee also considered, in consultation with Cook, its independent compensation consultant, whether it was advisable to add a potential high payout equity incentive plan on top of the Company's existing long-term incentive awards.
 This type of plan would provide for very high potential payouts based on very high performance over a multi-year period.
-The Compensation Committee determined that adding an additional plan was not necessary for several reasons, including that the Company's PRSU grants provide very high payouts (up to 300% of target) for very strong performance, the anticipated growth in the share price that would accompany very strong performance would both further increase the value of the shares issuable in a potential high payout under the PRSUs and also increase the value of the stock option component of the long-term incentive awards creates very strong ongoing multi-year incentives for exceptional performance.
+The Compensation Committee determined that adding an additional plan was not necessary for several reasons, including that the Company's PRSU grants provide very high payouts (up to 300% of target) for very strong performance, the anticipated growth in the share price that would accompany very strong performance would both further increase the value of the shares issuable in a potential high payout under the PRSUs and also increase the value of the stock option component of the long-term incentive program for 2015, and the Company's practice of layering its incentives by making annual grants of long-term incentive awards creates very strong ongoing multi-year incentives for exceptional performance.